indieweb/wordpress-indieauth/readme.txt

     SetEnvIf Authorization "(.*)" HTTP_AUTHORIZATION=$1

-If that doesn't work, [try this line](https://github.com/georgestephanis/application-passwords/wiki/Basic-Authorization-Header----Missing):
+If you are not running the latest version of WordPress, [try this line](https://github.com/georgestephanis/application-passwords/wiki/Basic-Authorization-Header----Missing).
+It is added automatically as of 5.6:

     RewriteRule .* - [E=HTTP_AUTHORIZATION:%{HTTP:Authorization}]